-The Portfolio shall have a maximum dollar-weighted average maturity (WAM) of one year (365 days) designed to meet anticipated cash flow needs.
+The Portfolio shall have a maximum dollar-weighted average maturity (WAM) of two years(730 days) designed to meet anticipated cash flow needs.
 The fund shall be laddered based on cash flow analysis to provide ongoing liquidity for anticipated needs and provide for reasonable extension.